rhagan94/NoCoSMiCC/README.md

 # Create a new directory to store the CRE data files
 mkdir ./raw_data/encode_cres

-# Switch to the new directory and download
+# Switch to the new directory and download the data from ENCODE
 cd ./raw_data/encode_cres
 xargs -L 1 curl -O -J -L < ./Files/encode_cre_files.txt
 ```